MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 Use multiple aggregation functions in a single summarize operator to produce several computed columns.

-For example, the following query returns the count of storms in each state and the unique number of storm type per state, then uses top to get the most storm-affected states.
+For example, the following query returns the count of storms in each state and the unique number of storm types per state, then uses top to get the most storm-affected states.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUSguzc1NLMqsSlUAiznnl+aVKNgqJINoDU0dhZDKglT/tGCQpmKgeApEAqwWJKWpkFSpEFySWJIKMqwkv0DBFCSCZFZKanEyALnxdKV0AAAA" target="_blank">Run the query</a>